Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 3. **Review Cycle**: Implement a structured review process for updates based on community feedback.

 ### Key Relationships
-- Collaborate closely with AI developers, musicians, and emotional psychologists to enrich the framework's practicality and applicability for emotional representation in AI-generated music.
+- Collaborate closely with AI developers, musicians, and emotional psychologists to expand the framework’s depth and practicality.

 By focusing on these components, the mission aims to achieve a comprehensive, practical framework for emotional representation in AI-generated music.